sanusisusi/Reaction-Timer/README.md

 ***
 > Here are the screenshots of the Game !...

-## You are most welcome to modify and give the suggestions ..
-If You find any mistake or error then make a pull request or inform to me ..
-***

 # Programming Languages Used Here Are :
 * Javascript
 * HTML & CSS